 AT&T’s US pay-TV subscribers continue to fall

-During the last few quarters, AT&T (T) has been experiencing subscriber losses in the traditional US pay-TV market.
-Wall Street analysts foresee a net loss of traditional US pay-TV subscribers for AT&T in 3Q17, as the telecom company continued to face intense competition from cable and OTT (over-the-top) video streaming firms.
+In the past few quarters, AT&T (T) has been experiencing customer losses in the traditional US pay-TV market.
+Wall Street analysts foresee a net loss of 426,000 traditional US pay-TV subscribers for AT&T in the fourth quarter, as the telecommunications company has continued to face stiff competition from video streaming players.